top of page

 Four Sepharadi Synagogues

-This card shows each of 4 Sepharadi synagogues in an Old city complex. they are 1) The Eliyahu Hanavi Synagogue 2) Emtza'i Synagogue 3) Riba"z (R' Yochanan ben Zakkai) Synagogue and 4) Istanbuli Synagogue.
+This card shows each of 4 Sepharadi synagogues in an Old city complex.
+They are 1) The Eliyahu Hanavi Synagogue 2) Emtza'i Synagogue 3) Riba"z (R' Yochanan ben Zakkai) Synagogue and 4) Istanbuli Synagogue.

 Eliyahu Hanavi Synagogue